shuang98/cs162_pintos/doc/project1.md

 # Additional Questions
 ## Test
-Assume we have 4 threads, A, B, C, and D. For the first 3, we can assign the priority values of 20, 30, and 40 (the actual values of B and C don’t matter too much, as long as B is less than C and both are less than D).
-Now, let’s say we also have a semaphore.
+Assume we have 4 threads, A, B, C, and D, and that we initially have thread A (the parent) spawn threads B and C (the children).
+For A, B, and C, we can assign the respective priority values of 20, 30, and 40 (the actual values of B and C don’t matter too much, as long as B is less than C and both are less than D).
+Now, let’s say we also have a semaphore and lock, both with value 0.
 Since C has the highest priority, we can have C take the semaphore and B will use the lock.
 Then, if we launch D (since B uses the lock) with priority 60, we can have B now use the semaphore.
 Currently we have the following thread priorities (in descending order): D (60), C (43), B (30), and A (20).
 Thus, D will now want the lock, leading A to reenable the semaphore, yield a thread, and reenable the semaphore again, since B and C both use the semaphore.
+However, since D had a higher priority than the threads using the lock, D will perform a priority donation in order to resolve the issue of the lock quickly.
+This is what the test intends to test, how the resolution of the lock's priority works once a donation occurs.

 ## Expected Output
 Since B is going to receive a priority donation from D in order to resolve the lock, the first time the semaphore is enabled it should resolve B rather than C. Thus, the second call will inherently release C. As a result, if we were to print the threads in order of release from the semaphore, we print “B” and “C” in that order.